 - As noted above, your supervisor may want you to write a paper on a particular topic.
 If so, you will need to make sure that for the seminar paper, the sociological relevance of the topic is clear.
 If your supervisor has no preference, you will need to choose a topic that is clearly related to existing research in sociology. - Consult and cite previous research related to your topic, and describe how your paper logically builds upon these earlier studies.
 Your own observations as a participant-observer in the social setting of the organization, and other data obtained from the organization or other sources, will provide the empirical basis for the paper.
-Make sure you obtain your supervisor's approval to collect data or copy already available information about the organization. - I will be happy to advise you on basic research strategies and on the use of electronic as well as archival databases.
-It is your responsibility to ask for help if you encounter obstacles.
-Additional instructions about this second paper will be provided later in the semester.
+Make sure you obtain your supervisor's approval to collect data or copy already available information about the organization.

+- I will be happy to advise you on basic research strategies and on the use of electronic as well as archival databases.
+It is your responsibility to ask for help when you encounter obstacles. - Additional instructions about this second paper will be provided later in the semester.

-- 3. Presentation of two research papers.
-At both of our seminar meetings, each student will give a 10-minute presentation of his or her paper.
+3. Presentation of two research papers. (each 5% of your grade) At both of our seminar meetings, each student will give a 10-minute presentation of his or her paper.
 The first seminar meeting involves presentations of the first paper, while the second meeting involves presentations of the final research paper.
 Please do not read your paper, but instead prepare a synopsis of the paper.
-You will be delivering these presentations on Zoom, and you can use Powerpoint or other visual aids if you like (but it is not necessary).
-However, staying within the 10-minute limit is necessary, and it is very important because: (a) being able to provide a brief and informative summary is a crucial professional skill; (b) you do not want to be responsible for your peers having to stay longer than necessary; and (c) you will benefit from having time to ask questions and discuss your internship experiences with others in the group. - 4.
-Individual appointments (optional).
-Each student in encouraged to check in with me at least once per month if needed.
+Most students do not use power point for the first paper but do so for the second.
+Staying within the 10-minute limit is important because: (a) being able to provide a brief and informative summary is a crucial professional skill; (b) you do not want to be responsible for your peers having to stay longer than necessary; and (c) you will benefit from having time to ask questions and discuss your internship experiences with others in the group.

+4. Individual appointments.
+(5 % of your grade) Each student should meet with me on at least a monthly basis.
 More frequent meetings are also welcome.
-Contact me via email and/or we can arrange individual Zoom meetings.
-We can talk about how things are going for you in your internship, work on defining your research questions, and initiate the appropriate literature searches.
-These appointments can also help you write your papers and prepare for seminar presentations.
-In short, the meetings will benefit you in navigating your internship and in completing the written work for this course. - 5.
-Supervisor evaluation.
-In mid-April, I will contact your supervisor in writing and ask for a written evaluation of your work as an intern.
-Please inform your supervisor early on that she or he will be asked to briefly evaluate your job performance.
-Supervisors at the internship site are free to use any criteria they wish in evaluating your performance, just as an employer would in a regular performance evaluation, and/or they can use a standardized form that I will email to them.
+Contact me via email (snalkur@emory.edu) to schedule appointments.
+It is your responsibility to schedule these meetings (failure to meet regularly will adversely affect your grade!).
+We will talk about how things are going for you in your internship, work on defining your research questions, and initiate the appropriate literature searches.
+These appointments will also help you to write your papers and prepare for seminar presentations.
+In other words, the meetings will benefit you in navigating your internship and in completing the written work for this course.

+5. Supervisor evaluation.
+(40% of your grade) In early December, I will contact your supervisor in writing and ask for a written evaluation of your work as an intern.
+Please inform your supervisor early on that she or he will be asked to grade you and (if your supervisor wishes to do so) provide a more detailed account concerning your performance.
+Supervisors at the internship site are free to use any criteria they wish in evaluating your performance, just as an employer would in a regular performance evaluation.

 Please note: As the semester unfolds, I may need to modify the syllabus, including assignment due dates.
-Of course, fair warning of any changes will be provided!
+Of course, fair warning of changes will be provided!